Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: The Surgical Optimization Objective

 \subsection{Surgical Post-Training}

 \textit{Surgical Post-Training} takes its name from the synergistic design of our data pipeline and optimization objective.
-(1) Our data pipeline yields a dataset where $y^-$ and $y^+$ of each sample share the majority of their token trajectories, diverging only at decision-critical parts.
-(2) \modify{For the tokens within the shared prefix of $y^+$ and $y^-$, the gradients for the positive and negative terms counteract each other, suppressing updates on these tokens. } Consequently, parameter updates concentrate more on the \textit{divergent} tokens, acting as a form of \textit{``surgery''} for the model—precisely correcting the reasoning failure while minimizing impact on the original distribution.
+(1) Our data pipeline yields a dataset in which $y^-$ and $y^+$ share the majority of their token trajectories, diverging only at decision-critical parts.
+(2) For the tokens within the shared prefix of $y^+$ and $y^-$, the gradients for the positive and negative terms counteract each other, suppressing updates on these tokens.
+Consequently, parameter updates concentrate on the \textit{divergent} tokens, acting as a form of \textit{``surgery''} on the model---precisely correcting the reasoning failure while minimizing impact on the original distribution.

-Beyond this, \methodName offers distinct advantages in: \begin{itemize} \item \textbf{Data efficiency and knowledge injection.} While RL is limited by self-sampling and discards data beyond the model's current ability, \methodName uses an Oracle to inject new knowledge, expanding the model's capability boundary with better data utilization. \item \textbf{Training efficiency.} Sampling-based RL is costly, requiring many rollouts per question.
-In contrast, \methodName requires only one rollout per question and typically converges within two epochs.
-Furthermore, SFT operates offline without frequently waiting for online sampling. \item \textbf{Fine-grained supervision.} Standard RL risks unlearning correct steps by penalizing full trajectories for partial errors. \methodName provides fine-grained supervision by penalizing only the specific flawed steps. \item \textbf{Pipeline simplification.} Instead of a complex multi-phase post-training pipeline (SFT $\to$ GRPO $\to$ DPO), \methodName offers the potential for a single-phase approach, which we term \textit{behavior calibration}, that optimizes reasoning and preference alignment simultaneously. \end{itemize}